MINI Countryman Electric Review & Prices

 But it’s not just fashion-first, because the Mini Countryman is very practical.
 There’s loads of room in the rear seats plus a big boot, and options for storage around the interior are pretty good too.
 It’s just a shame the sense of family-friendliness is spoiled somewhat by the choice of materials - more on that later.

 If this electric version of the Mini Countryman sounds like something you’d be interested in, check out our latest Mini Countryman deals.
 You can find a great deal on a used Mini Countryman on Carwow too, or check out other used Mini models here.
-And remember to check back with us when it’s time to break up with your old car - you can sell it through our network of trusted dealers.
+And remember to check back with us when it’s time to break up with your old car - sell your car online through our network of trusted dealers.

 How much is the Mini Countryman Electric?